-Create short paragraphs of 2-4 sentences.
-Each might focus on one subject area (e.g., premieres of new compositions, solo appearances, chamber music, opera roles, community activities, awards, education).
+Employ short paragraphs of 2-4 sentences.
+Each might focus on one general subject area (e.g., premieres of new compositions, community projects, solo appearances, chamber music, opera roles, awards, education).

 “Employ basic principles of good writing: vary sentence structure and length, use active verbs, trim modifiers, and cut clutter.”

 Next, create versions of differing lengths, perhaps 50, 150, and 250 words or longer for use in your electronic press kit (EPK).
-Your press kit and website could include both a concise bio and a much longer one that tells a more complete story of your artistic development and mission.
+Your press kit and website could include both a concise bio and a much longer one that tells a more complete story of your artistic development and goals.

 The long bio should include distinctive content and stories that not only inform readers but also provide journalists with content for articles.
-In fact, by including such memorable content, you can attract more media coverage when you perform in various locales.
+In fact, by including memorable content, you can attract more media coverage when you perform.